mikeemoo/jsgo/README.md

 Demo
 ------
 A simple demo can be found [here](http://mikeemoo.github.io/jsgo/demo.html).
-It will display any player deaths
+It will display any time a player has been blinded by a flashbang

 Example
 ------